RaduGe/Software_Containerization/README.md

 WARNING: Kubernetes configuration file is group-readable.
 This is insecure.
 Location: /var/snap/microk8s/2869/credentials/client.config
 Successfully packaged chart and saved it to: /home/radu/Desktop/project/first_three_points/Software_Containerization/project-chart-0.1.0.tgz
 # - presentation:
-- 1. Architecture -> Do UML diagramas as requested; show created artifacts
+- Part done -> 1.
+Architecture -> Do UML diagramas as requested; show created artifacts
-- 2. Show how you configured the pre-requisites for the application (Load Balancer, Storage Class, image Registry, certificates, roles, network policies etc).
+- DONE -> 2.
+Show how you configured the pre-requisites for the application (Load Balancer, Storage Class, image Registry, certificates, roles, network policies etc).
-- 3. Show how you build the container images and publish to a registry.
+- DONE -> 3.
+Show how you build the container images and publish to a registry.
 Show how you deploy the application.
 Show how to scale the application horizontally (stateless parts only).
 Show how to uninstall the application.
-- 4. Show how you re-build the application after a source code change.
+- DONE -> 4.
+Show how you re-build the application after a source code change.
 Show how you upgrade the running application in two ways: deployment rollout and canary update.
 - 5. Clean up README
+- 6. Clean up presentation (ie alignment, design etc)

 # 1. Persistent DB Layer - not visible outside cluster